Installation

 Requirements

 As of release 1.0.0, Raygun4Flutter is built entirely in Dart and no longer relies on the native providers Raygun4Android and Raygun4Apple.
 We've also started to improve support for Flutter Desktop and Web.
-We'd appreciate any feedback on Github.
+We'd appreciate any feedback on our provider Github repository.

 Installation